irun2themoney/apx-toolkit/README.md

 - **`oauthFlow`** (boolean): Enable automatic OAuth token capture (requires `loginUrl`, default: false)

 ## Output

+You can download the dataset extracted by APX Toolkit in various formats such as JSON, HTML, CSV, or Excel from the Apify Console.

 The Actor outputs multiple types of data to the dataset: